 - Why do both programmes have the same amount of ECTS points, but only one qualifies me for a PhD in law programme?

-TRAIL+ students have more courses in law and fewer in economics and political science than MILE students.
-There is also less emphasis on actual practice, which is a core element of the MILE.
-Both the MILE and the TRAIL+ programmes are demanding, 90 ECTS programmes.
-The MILE programme is more tailored to those students who wish to work in the field of international economic governance as multi-disciplinary experts, while the TRAIL+ programme best suits students wishing to pursue a career as a practising lawyer in this field or to pursue a PhD in law.
+TRAIL+ students have more law courses and fewer courses in economics and political science than MILE students.
+Both the MILE and the TRAIL+ programmes are demanding 90 ECTS programmes.
+The MILE programme is tailored to those students who wish to work in the field of international economic governance as multi-disciplinary experts, while the TRAIL+ programme is more suitable for students wishing to pursue a career as a practising lawyer in this field or wishing to pursue a PhD in law.

 - I am currently employed and want to take the MILE or the TRAIL+ programme on a part-time basis.
 Is this possible?

-Yes, TRAIL+ and MILE courses can be taken on a part-time basis over a 2 to 3 year period.
+Yes, TRAIL+ and MILE courses can be taken on a part-time basis over a two to three year period.
 If you are interested in taking a programme part-time, please indicate so on your application form.
 Upon admission to the programme of your choice and in consultation with the WTI Director of Studies, you will be able to pursue the programme on a part-time basis.

 - I see that it is possible to receive scholarships for the MILE programme.
 How about the TRAIL+ programme?

-All MILE and TRAIL+ applicants are, on request, considered for scholarships.
+All MILE and TRAIL+ applicants are, on request, considered for scholarships in the form of partial tuition waivers.
 For more information on scholarships, visit the “Financial Aid” section of our website.